 There are two ways to read Smith here.
 First, we might take the phrase “what they believe to be right” to refer to token acts—those that the agent believes to be right.
 On this reading, Smith is distinguishing among agents who are motivated to perform particular acts that they believe to be right.
 He distinguishes those whose motivation represents the act under the description “doing what I believe to be right” from those whose motivation represents it under another description, such as “being honest” or “spreading rumors” or “upsetting Karen”.
 Alternatively, we might take the phrase “what they believe to be right” to refer to types of act.
 On this reading, Smith is distinguishing among agents who have general motivations to perform actions of a certain kind.
 He distinguishes those with a general motivation whose content is that they perform acts that they believe to be right from those for whom there is at least one type of act such that the agent (a) has a general motivation to perform acts of this type and (b) believes that acts of this type are right.
 For example, the latter sort of agent may think that honest acts are right and also have a general motivation to be honest.

 Both readings are somewhat unsatisfying.
-On the token-act reading, it is difficult to square the distinction drawn at the end of Smith’s sentence with his immediately-preceding claim that good people care about such things as honesty, equality, and justice.
+On the token-act reading, it is difficult to square the distinction drawn at the end of Smith’s sentence with his immediately preceding claim that good people care about such things as honesty, equality, and justice.
 None of those things are token acts.
 So, if the motivations that constitute motivation to do what one believes to be right de re are motivations to perform token acts, then they have the wrong sort of object to appear on Smith’s list of the motivations that are the mark of a good person.
 Moreover, Smith says that good people’s concerns are “non-derivative”, but the idea of a non-derivative motivation to perform a token act seems odd—like an arbitrary compulsion.
 Our motivations to perform particular acts usually derive from general motivations to perform acts of certain types and beliefs that the acts are of one or more of these types.
 This pushes us toward the type-of-act reading.
-On that reading, the general concerns that Smith lists as the concerns of good people might constitute motivation to do what one believes to be right de re, so long as the agents also have the corresponding beliefs (i.e. beliefs that honest acts are right, that acts that prevent “weal and woe” are right, and so on).
+On that reading, the general concerns that Smith lists as the concerns of good people might constitute motivation to do what one believes to be right de re, so long as the agents also have the corresponding beliefs (i.e., beliefs that honest acts are right, that acts that prevent “weal and woe” are right, and so on).
 However, on this reading, all manner of nefarious motivations also count as motivation to do what one believes to be right de re.
 For example, some people care non-derivatively about promoting white supremacy and believe that acts promoting white supremacy are right.
 These motivations count.
 In general, if someone believes that acts with a feature that she cares about are right, on this reading she counts as motivated to do what she believes to be right de re, even if the feature is in fact horrific.
-Thus motivation to do what one believes to be right de re could be good or it could be horrific.
+Thus, motivation to do what one believes to be right de re could be good or it could be horrific.